GaelVaroquaux/website/content/science/2019_scientific_highlights.rst

 Brain images, in particular images of brain activity, are very different from the natural images on which most computer-vision research focuses.
-An central difference is that detecting activity in different part of the brain completely changes the meaning of this detection, while detecting a cat in the left or the right of a picture on facebook makes no difference.
+A central difference is that detecting activity in different parts of the brain completely changes the meaning of this detection, while detecting a cat in the left or the right of a picture on Facebook makes no difference.
 This is important because many progresses of computer vision, such as convolutional neural networks, are built on the fact that natural images are statistically translational invariant.
 On the opposite, brain